rafaelaznar/rafaelaznar.github.io/assets/blaster/roadmap.md

 # Roadmap to BLASTER

-Remember BLASTER methodology aims to learn by building projects.
+BLASTER methodology aims to learn by building projects.
 But you can't learn if you don't have enough foundations to understand the projects.
 In this roadmap I propose an itinerary so that with my help you will be able to write complex AJAX web projects in just a few months.